JetBrains/kotlin-web-site/pages/docs/reference/server-overview.md

  * **Tooling**: In addition to great IDE support in general, Kotlin offers framework-specific tooling (for example, for Spring) in the plugin for IntelliJ IDEA Ultimate.
  * **Learning Curve**: For a Java developer, getting started with Kotlin is very easy.
 The automated Java to Kotlin converter included in the Kotlin plugin helps with the first steps.
-[Kotlin Koans](/docs/tutorials/koans.html) offer a guide though the key features of the language with a series of interactive exercises.
+[Kotlin Koans](/docs/tutorials/koans.html) offer a guide through the key features of the language with a series of interactive exercises.

 ## Frameworks for Server-side Development with Kotlin